mpanighetti/dnd5e-mote/organizations/shorsta-halasma/members/dex.md

 ## History

-Dex excelled in his studies at the Shorsta-Halasma monastery in the ways of shadow and stealth, though his rebellious streak often got him in trouble.
+From an early age, Dex showed an aptitude for hand-to-hand combat.
+His family desired to help him hone his skills through mental discipline, so they enrolled him in the Shorsta-Halasma monastery.
+Dex excelled in his studies in the ways of shadow and stealth, but his rebellious streak often got him in trouble with his teachers.
 He believed that this ultimately led to him being kicked out of the monastery, though the true nature of his departure was not revealed to him at that time.

+Dex eventually crossed paths with [Alden Vacker](../../../societies/verdancy/citizenry/alden-vacker.md), [Alyseris](../../../societies/esterfell-accord/citizenry/alyseris.md), [Jedha](../../../societies/esterfell-accord/citizenry/jedha), [Kalista](../../../organizations/reynards-den/kalista.md), [Mírial Windstar](../../../societies/verdancy/citizenry/mirial-windstar.md), [Riardon](../../../societies/esterfell-accord/citizenry/riardon.md), [Rob Tealeaf](../../../organizations/gilden-purse/members/rob-tealeaf.md), and [Rowan Dundragon](../../../societies/esterfell-accord/citizenry/rowan-dundragon.md), and decided to join them as they investigated strange occurences in [Middlestag Forest](../../../mote/esterfell/lenya/middlestag-forest.md).